I want to get life insurance for my parents. Can I?

 Most insurance companies will allow you to buy life insurance for your parents assuming you meet the requirement discussed above.
 TruStage is one of them.

-Buying life insurance for a parent can be a smart move, helping you and them get peace of mind.
+Buying life insurance for a parent could be a smart move, helping you and them get peace of mind.
 But before you take out a policy, make sure you understand the legal, financial and tax implications.
 Consult a financial advisor if you can.